OopyDoopy/ReShade-Centralized/README.md

 ## Required Reading
 - First off, any ReShade related issues encountered with this installer should not be reported to Crosire unless replicated with a clean install of the normal installer.
 This installer installs the official DLLs straight from the reshade website, but generates the reshade.ini itself.
 Future updates to reshade may require a new reshade.ini to be created/updated for full feature functionality.

-- **This is pre-release software and it will have bugs.**  This software is heavily IO focused and creates/deletes folders and files regularly.
-With each release, I do my best to ensure that only intended files/directories get deleted, but proceed with caution.
+- **This is pre-release software and it will have bugs.**  While I have worked hard to prevent the possibility of deleting uninteded data, I will not be held responsible for any loss of data that could result from the use of this software, as incredibly unlikely as it may be.
+If this is a grave concern, the code is available to read.